The Jeopardy! Fan is operated by Andy Saunders, who lives in Mount Pearl, Newfoundland and Labrador, Canada.

-Andy has been a Jeopardy! fan since he was a toddler his father began watching the return of the show in the mid-1980s.
+Andy has been a Jeopardy! fan since he was a toddler and his father began watching the return of the show in the mid-1980s.
 (He still fondly recalls getting his first Final Jeopardy! correct c.
 1990 when he was about six or seven years old.)

 During Ken Jennings’ famous 75-game run on Jeopardy in 2004, Andy’s statistics appeared in such publications as the Toronto Star, Houston Chronicle, and Washington Post.
 At the conclusion of Ken’s streak, NPR’s “All Things Considered” elected to interview Andy regarding the streak’s conclusion.
+Later, Andy served as a volunteer grader for Ken Jennings’ Tuesday Trivia for a couple of years.

 While he has never appeared on the show, he has auditioned on multiple occasions.